25 Packages to distribute code

 Different languages and software ecosystems implement these steps themselves.

-In R, encapsulation is also done thorugh directories, metadata through files.
+In R, encapsulation is also done through directories, metadata through files.
 Package installation is done within the R base software.
-In R there are a few important central repositories, including CRAN (Comprehensive R Archive Network) and Bioconductor (a separate package manager focused on biology packages, an example of convergent evolution).
+In R there are a few important central repositories, including CRAN (Comprehensive R Archive Network) and Bioconductor (a separate package manager focused on biology packages.
+Given that they are into biology and developed a separate package manager that pretty much does the same thing, we might think of that as an example of convergent evolution).
 There are lots of different mirrors for CRAN.

-For these materials we will work through a Data Camp course (which you are welcome to finish), called Developing Python Packages.
+Work through a Data Camp course called Developing Python Packages.

 The course shows how to take code and wrap it in a directory with special files, then how to publish it to PyPI (using a special repository just for testing).